CityScope/CSL_Hamburg_Noise/README.md

 This project is a fork of https://github.com/Ifsttar/NoiseModelling

-## Requirements
+## Requirementsvisvalingamwyatt
-- numpy
+- pyshp
 - geomet
+- shapely
 - psycopg2
+- numpy
-- shapely
+- requests

 For conversion of shapefiles into geoJson
 - ogr, from GDAL pip install GDAL==2.2.2